Signal Integration with Advanced Webhooks Guide

 Flow Filters

-- Flow Filters narrow the data by Event fields, Profile fields, and Attendee Type tags.
+- You can filter data into a flow by Event fields, Profile fields, and Attendee Type tags.

-- A registration is included only if it meets the filter rules.
+- A registration is included only if it meets the filters.

 Flow Destination